-- You ALWAYS need to have something to write with (pen or pencil) and something to write on (loose-leaf) every day. - A Dropbox or Drive account may be required. - Assignments can be revised and resubmitted at any time and as often as needed, but this should always be discussed with and cleared by Mr. Robson. - Students and parents are expected to provide an email address for contact and work/file sharing purposes. - Students & parents should be in the practice of checking or subscribing to Mr. Robson's web site for class information, deadlines, homework, etc. - Student login/ID should be kept SECRET and SECURE.
+- You ALWAYS need to have something to write with (pen or pencil) and something to write on (loose-leaf) every day. - A Dropbox or Drive account is required IF you want to submit work electronically (yay!) - Assignments can be revised and resubmitted at any time and as often as needed, but this should always be discussed with and cleared by Mr. Robson. - Students and parents are expected to provide an email address for contact and work/file sharing purposes. - Students & parents should be in the practice of checking or subscribing to Mr. Robson's web site for class information, deadlines, homework, etc. - It student login/ID should be kept SECRET and SECURE.
 Allowing others access to your account can create major problems and should be avoided. - NO CELL PHONES.
 If I see it, I will take it.
 If that's going to be a problem, admin will be involved - NO FOOD IN THE CLASS.
-Water bottles may be brought, but are to be kept away from equipment and computers at all times.
+Water bottles may be brought, but things like coffee, pop, slurpees, AND food are NOT WELCOME.